Why Is Financial Intelligence So Important?

-Richard’s own dad was highly educated, had a substantial income, but struggled financially all his life, and died leaving bills to be paid.
-Richard’s best friend’s dad similarly had a substantial income, but he became one of the richest men in Hawaii, and left tens of millions of dollars to his family, charities, and his church when he died.
-Richard’s friend’s rich dad taught him over a period of 30 years, starting at age 9.
-Choosing not to listen to his (poor) highly educated dad's advice and attitude about money was a painful decision, but it was a decision that shaped the rest of Richard’s life.
+Robert’s own dad was highly educated, had a substantial income, but struggled financially all his life, and died leaving bills to be paid.
+Robert’s best friend’s dad similarly had a substantial income, but he became one of the richest men in Hawaii, and left tens of millions of dollars to his family, charities, and his church when he died.
+Robert’s friend’s rich dad taught him over a period of 30 years, starting at age 9.
+Choosing not to listen to his (poor) highly educated dad's advice and attitude about money was a painful decision, but it was a decision that shaped the rest of Robert’s life.
 And that made all the difference.

-There are 6 lessons Richard learned regarding money from his rich dad:
+There are 6 lessons Robert learned regarding money from his rich dad:

 Lesson #1: The poor and the middle class work for money.
 The rich don't work for money.
 The rich have money work for them.